 Any financial or liquidity problems of our parent companies could cause serious disruption to our business and have a material adverse effect on our business and results of operations.
-A failure by Charter Holdings, CCH I Holdings, LLC ("CIH"), CCH I, LLC ("CCH I"), or CCH II to satisfy their debt payment obligations or a bankruptcy with respect to Charter Holdings, CIH, CCH I, or CCH II would give the lenders under our credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by Charter Holdings, CCH I Holdings, LLC ("CHI"), or CCH I to satisfy their debt payment obligations or a bankruptcy with respect to Charter Holdings, CIH, or CCH I would give the lenders under our credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indenture governing our notes.
 On a consolidated basis, our parent companies have a significant level of debt, which, including our debt, totaled approximately \$19.6 billion as of June 30, 2007.